 With icy depths of 5,387 feet (1,642 meters) in certain areas, the freshwater lake’s frozen surface can withhold the weight of people and even cars.
 Known for its crystal-clear water, visitors can see into the green-blue abyss, where fish, plant life, stones, and various objects shimmer under the thick layer of ice.
 Shooting in an area with below-freezing temperatures, Makeeva came to the quick realization that many cameras could not cope in such frosty conditions, often only lasting around two hours before the batteries would give in.

 Many of Makeeva’s images depict the thousands of large bubbles trapped beneath the surface which result from algae-produced methane gas.
 These glassy, pearl-like spheres are perhaps the reason for the lake’s nickname, “the pearl of Siberia.”
-The large cracks can span as much as 30 kilometers (8 miles) with widths of around 2 feet (2-3 meters).
+The large cracks can span as much as 30 kilometers (over 18 miles) with widths of around 2 feet (2-3 meters).
 According to Makeeva, when they crack, the sound is “reminiscent of thunder or a gunshot.”

 You can find more of Makeeva’s incredible images on Instagram.